 You must be thinking – How is gamification a tool to boost employee engagement?
 Here’s how incorporating gamification and employee engagement components into your workplace could revolutionize your business.

 According to a Harvard Business School study published in 2019, gamification in the learning process increased people’s willingness to learn, as well as their engagement with the contents and likelihood of completing the course or lesson at hand.
 This is a critical takeaway for companies trying to improve the engagement and effectiveness of their onboarding and training sessions for workers.

 In fact, according to a survey, 83 percent of people who received gamification-based training feel more engaged at work.
 Consider including gamified components in this process by rewarding employees for reading specific content or passing an e-learning knowledge test.

 ✦ It Boosts Productivity

 People are naturally encouraged to work more when they are rewarded, which in the workplace might entail coming up with new solutions to handle the problem at hand.
 According to research, gamification increases employee productivity by 90 percent and increases motivation by 48 percent.

-Companies with remote workers should utilise employee engagement software to keep their employees engaged at work even when they are not in the office.
+Companies with remote workers should utilize employee engagement software to keep their employees engaged at work even when they are not in the office.

 Meanwhile, hospitality companies have employed avatar games to put candidates in various circumstances to see how they manage issues like dealing with difficult guests.
 Businesses can not only help attract new talent but also assure their retention through management culture that resonates with them when gamified features are incorporated at both the hiring and working stages.